-Continuous improvement is, in many ways, the embodiment of sustainability.
-Originating from the Japanese notion of kaizen, which means ‘change for better’, continuous improvement aims to find new ways to enhance efficiency throughout operations.
+Continuous improvement (ci) originates from the Japanese notion of kaizen, which means ‘change for better’.
+This process aims to find new ways to enhance efficiency throughout operations.

-This entails (continuously) evaluating existing processes and services to find how to optimise output while minimising waste.
-Today, continuous improvement is adopted by businesses across many sectors who are eager to discover cost-effective solutions and improve their development.
+This entails evaluating existing processes and services to find how to optimise output while minimising waste.
+Today, continuous improvement is adopted by businesses across many sectors.
+Those adopting this philosophy are eager to discover cost-effective solutions and improve their software development practices.

 As its name suggests, continuous improvement does not have an end point.
 It is very much an ongoing process that employees should gradually adopt into their day-to-day tasks.
-While this might seem intimidating to businesses, this transition should be embraced as an opportunity for innovation and collaboration.
+This transition should be embraced as an opportunity for innovation and collaboration.

 Teams are also more adapted for continuous improvement processes as a result of the development of working methodologies.
 For example, an agile approach uses an iterative approach, which is comparable to the central principle of continuous improvement.